Goya Award for Best Animated Film

 The Goya Award for Best Animated Film (Spanish: Premio Goya a la mejor película animada) is one of the Goya Awards, Spain's principal national film awards.
 The category was first presented at the fourth edition of the Goya Awards with the film Town Musicians of Bremen being the first winner of the award.
 The category was not presented from 1990 to 1993 and 1995 to 1996.

-Significance

-The films Chico and Rita (2010) and Klaus (2019) were also nominated for the Academy Award for Best Animated Feature with the latter winning the BAFTA Award for Best Animated Film.
-At the Annie Awards, Chico and Rita (2010) and Klaus (2019) were nominated for Best Animated Feature with the latter winning the category while Buñuel in the Labyrinth of the Turtles (2019) was nominated for Best Animated Feature – Independent.
-At the European Film Awards, Planet 51 (2009), Wrinkles (2011), Birdboy: The Forgotten Children (2016) and Klaus (2019) have received nominations for Best Animated Feature Film, while Chico and Rita (2010), Another Day of Life (2018) and Buñuel in the Labyrinth of the Turtles (2019) won the award.